ShashankSubramanian/adaptive-selfsupervision-pinns/README.md

 ## Adaptive self-supervision for PINNs
 This repository contains PyTorch code to run adaptive resampling strategies for the self-supervision loss term in physics informed neural networks.
 The self-supervision data (collocation) points are resampled using the gradient of the loss and scheduled using a cosine scheduler that balances adaptivity with uniform sampling at user-defined intervals during training.
-For more details, see the [article](https://arxiv.org/abs/2207.04084)

 ![reconstruction](assets/poisson_tc2_recon.png)